parsodyl/kondo/README.md

 ```

 ### 3. The Hako (The Orchestrator)
-Inside your Hako constructor, you hook into the Interactor using one of two native helpers: `connectStream` OR `listenStream`.
+Inside your Hako constructor, you hook into the Interactor using one of three native helpers: `connectStream`, `mapStream`, OR `listenStream`.
 The Hako implicitly captures the stream, binds it, and automatically destroys it securely when the UI route is popped.

+*   **`connectStream<T>`**: Use this when your stream type exactly matches your state type (1:1 direct pipe).
+Because reusing domain objects as Hako state slices is not recommended, it is very common to map the stream inline (e.g., `stream.map(MyState.new)`) when using this method.
-*   **`connectStream<T>`**: Use this when you want to pipe the incoming stream directly into a tracked `Semantic Section` State mapping.
+*   **`mapStream<T, S>`**: Use this when you want to map an incoming stream of type `T` into a tracked `Semantic Section` State of type `S`.
 *   **`listenStream`**: Use this when you need varying side-effects or heavy logic execution (like re-initializing another endpoint).

 ```dart